-As of March 31, 2020, the Company had approximately \$1,158.8 million in cash and cash equivalents, of which \$476.1 million, or 41%, was held outside the U.S. Of the \$476.1 million held by the Company's non-U.S. subsidiaries, approximately \$204.7 million is available for repatriation to the U.S. without incurring U.S. federal income taxes and applicable non-U.S. income and withholding taxes in excess of the amounts accrued in the Company's condensed consolidated financial statements as of March 31, 2020.
+As of June 30, 2020, the Company had approximately \$1,352.1 million in cash and cash equivalents, of which \$588.3 million, or 44%, was held outside the U.S. Of the \$588.3 million held by the Company's non-U.S. subsidiaries, approximately \$228.2 million is available for repatriation to the U.S. without incurring U.S. federal income taxes and applicable non-U.S. income and withholding taxes in excess of the amounts accrued in the Company's condensed consolidated financial statements as of June 30, 2020.

 On July 27, 2015, the United States Tax Court issued a decision (the "Tax Court Decision") in Altera Corp. v.
 Commissioner, which concluded that related parties in a cost sharing arrangement are not required to share expenses related to share-based compensation.
 The Tax Court Decision was appealed by the Commissioner to the Ninth Circuit Court of Appeals (the "Ninth Circuit").
 On June 7, 2019, a three-judge panel from the Ninth Circuit issued an opinion (the "Altera Ninth Circuit Panel Opinion") that reversed the Tax Court Decision.
 Based on the Altera Ninth Circuit Panel Opinion, the Company recorded a cumulative income tax expense of \$1.5 million in the second quarter of 2019.
 On July 22, 2019, Altera requested a rehearing before the full Ninth Circuit, but the request was rejected on November 11, 2019.
-Altera subsequently appealed from the Ninth Circuit to the Supreme Court.
-As a result, the final outcome of the case is uncertain.
-If the Altera Ninth Circuit Panel Opinion is reversed, we would anticipate recording an income tax benefit at that time.
+Altera subsequently appealed from the Ninth Circuit to the Supreme Court, but the request for hearing was denied on June 22, 2020.
+The tax impact of the decision of the Ninth Circuit was previously provided for and the Company currently includes share-based compensation in its cost sharing arrangement; therefore, the Supreme Court's denial of hearing has no further tax impact.